Show All Answers

 Note: State-issued burning bans do not impact this policy.
 However, please be mindful that high winds and/or dry conditions require extra attention and safety for even the smallest fire.
 If in doubt, put it out!
 Questions about recreational fires can be answered at (952) 953-2600 during regular business hours.

-Electric or gas-fired barbecue grills that are permanently mounted, wired, or plumbed to the building's gas supply or electrical system and maintain a minimum clearance of 18 inches on all sides may be installed on balconies and patios when approved by the fire chief.
+Electric or gas-fired barbecue grills that are permanently mounted, wired, or plumbed to the building’s gas supply or electrical system and maintain a minimum clearance per manufacturer instructions may be installed on balconies and patios when approved by the Fire Marshal.
 Please also check with your building management on allowing a mounted unit.

-Questions about open flames on multi-family balconies can be answered at (952) 953-2600 during regular business hours.
+Questions can be answered during regular business hours.

 Detectors that chirp when there is no smoke probably are: